ComScore

 Second, How Is Caraway Cookware Sold?

-However, you should know that we received a sample of the basic set in the navy color.
+However, you should know that I received a sample of the basic set in the navy color.
 And of course, the cookware arrived in a large recycled cardboard box.
 Seriously, it was gigantic—but it also contained no plastic baggies, Styrofoam or packing peanuts, hurrah!

 Third (and Most Importantly), How Does Caraway Perform In the Kitchen?

 Non-stick cookware often favors function over form, but Caraway really is as gorgeous as it is functional.
 The lids are interchangeable and have a flat shape that tucks easily into the canvas holder.
 They look sleek instead of clunky and are comfortable to hold.
 The gray non-stick surface makes it easy to judge caramelization (handy for tasks like browning butter) but also doesn’t hold onto stains.
-We followed the non-stick rules, using only wooden and silicone utensils, and based on our tests, the coating seemed durable.
-We didn’t notice any obvious hot spots and the surface heated up quickly and evenly, thanks to the cookware’s aluminum core.
+I followed the non-stick rules, using only wooden and silicone utensils, and based on our tests, the coating seemed durable.
+I didn’t notice any obvious hot spots and the surface heated up quickly and evenly, thanks to the cookware’s aluminum core.

 Another major plus?
 The stainless steel handles and enameled outer surface make Caraway oven-safe.
 That means you can go from searing to roasting with no meltdowns.
-(We’ve tried other Insta-famous cookware, and let’s just say sparks flew—literally.)
+(I’ve tried other Insta-famous cookware, and let’s just say sparks flew—literally.)
 Everything is stovetop agnostic, so you can cook on gas, electric and induction stoves.

 Are There Any Drawbacks to Caraway Cookware?